MinhChauNGUYEN/praatfig/README.md

 This repository offers a demo script and sound file for practice.
 It was prepared for a training session at LPP (Laboratoire de Phonétique et Phonologie), March 2019.

-This demo uses a recording of a Vietnamese tone from the year 1900, courtesy of the [CREM archive](https://archives.crem-cnrs.fr/archives/items/CNRSMH_I_1900_001_004/).
+## Introduction
+Figures produced from Praat often look like this:

+The goal of this tutorial is to get this result:

+To be more specific, the output file is not **raster** like the one above (.jpg, .png), but **vector**.
+Some figures look great on screen but terrible when zoomed in or printed.
+For explaination about this: https://userblogs.fu-berlin.de/langsci-press/2016/12/12/graphics-and-images/ EPS  files cannot  be displayed in this interface (GitHub), hence the use of .png files for screen display.

 ## Requirements
 - Obviously, **Praat** is required.
 Find the latest version at http://www.praat.org.
-- **Short audio file(s)**: for practice, use the sound of this demo for a start.  or you can use an excerpt from your own data. (exactly 0.600 sec is recommended duration for this demo script.
-Otherwise you need to adjust the script for more suitable scale).
-The electroglottalgraphic signal (EGG) can be included.
+- **Short audio file(s)**: for practice, use the sound of this demo for a start.
+This is a recording of a Vietnamese tone from the year 1900, courtesy of the [CREM archive](https://archives.crem-cnrs.fr/archives/items/CNRSMH_I_1900_001_004/).
+Later, you can use any excerpt from your own data, of course.
-- **Notepad++** for final cleaning EPS graphics file.
+- A plain text editor such as **Notepad++** for manual cleaning of the figure produced by Praat.
-- [**Eps viewer**](https://epsviewer.org/) for considering output figure.
+- A tool for viewing the figure produced by Praat, which is in EPS (Encapsulated PostScript) format: a vector format for high-resolution graphics.
+Free software includes [**Eps viewer**](https://epsviewer.org/).

-## Usage
+## Instructions
-1. **Prepare input files and put them in the same folder with the script 'praatfig' (extension .PraatScript)**
+1. **Prepare input files and put them in the same folder as the script 'praatfig' (extension .PraatScript)**

-The praatfig is named **sactone.PraatScript** in this demo.
+The script is named **sactone.PraatScript** in this demo.
 The inputs files are depend on what you want to display in the figure.
 In this demo we need: (i) audio file (extension `.wav`), (ii) spectrogram (extension `.Spectrogram`), (iii) pitch (extension `.pitch`).
 You can also have intensity, formant, or pulse.
 The way to prepare these inputs is that:
 - (On window *Object Praat*) open sound file > select `view and edit`
 - (On toolbar of the new window for view and edit) select object which you want to display, for instance here we select `Spectrum`/ `Extract visible spectrogram`.